dekoza/mtgpl/docs/_sources/KTK.rst.txt

 :mtgtip:`Trail of Mystery<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/1/6149685f-cb05-4c1f-95a4-3810505d1a95.jpg?1562787478|https://scryfall.com/card/ktk/154/trail-of-mystery?utm_source=api>`
-   Whenever a face-down creature enters the battlefield under your control, you may search your library for a basic land card, reveal it, put it into your hand, then shuffle your library.
+   Whenever a face-down creature enters the battlefield under your control, you may search your library for a basic land card, reveal it, put it into your hand, then shuffle.

    Whenever a permanent you control is turned face up, if it's a creature, it gets +2/+2 until end of turn.